DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/withexacttext.md

 ## Notes

-`withExactText` selects the element that immediately contains the specified text and its ancestors (if they do not contain any other text).
+`withExactText` selects the element that contains the specified text and its ancestors (if they do not contain any other text).
 See an example for [withText](withtext.md#notes).